Technical background of MVR evaporator

 • Chemical Industry

-Concentration of chemical solutions such as sodium sulfate, ammonium chloride, and phosphoric acid
+- Concentration of chemical solutions such as sodium sulfate, ammonium chloride, sodium chloride, and phosphoric acid

-Crystallization of salts from brine or process liquors
+- Evaporation and Crystallization of inorganic salts from brine and process liquors

 • Pharmaceutical Industry